-The KTM Kampar Railway Station is located in the state of Perak, Malaysia, along the KTMB Malaysian Railways North -South Line and has many departures a day, with both KTMB Intercity Express Trains and the high-speed ETS (Electric Train Service) stopping here.
+The KTM Kampar Railway Station is located in the state of Perak, Malaysia, along the KTMB Malaysian Railways North -South Line and has many departures a day, with the new high-speed ETS (Electric Train Service) stopping here.

 ETS trains from Ipoh to Kampar depart on a regular basis with many services a day.